-This annual release draws on data from the Canadian Organ Replacement Register (CORR), a pan-Canadian information system for organ failure in Canada.
-These statistics include dialysis, organ transplantation and donation characteristics, trends and patient outcomes in Canada.
+Annual release of data from the Canadian Organ Replacement Register (CORR), including statistics on dialysis, organ transplantation and donation characteristics, trends and patient outcomes in Canada between 2007 and 2016.

 The amount of time most Canadians spend waiting in emergency departments to be admitted to hospital is on the rise.
 The length of stay for people admitted to hospital in 2016–2017 was up 11% from the year before and almost 17% from 5 years ago, confirming concerns raised by some clinicians working in Canadian medical facilities.
 Find out more in our latest update.